philipmw/eth-staking-on-aws/README.md

-[Create the CloudWatch agent configuration file](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/create-cloudwatch-agent-configuration-file.html) at `~/amazon-cloudwatch-agent-config.json` and configure it to run as user `cwagent`.
+[Create the CloudWatch agent configuration file](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/create-cloudwatch-agent-configuration-file.html) at `~/amazon-cloudwatch-agent-config.json` and configure it to run as user `ec2-user`.
+(The reason for the same user is that Lighthouse forces `rw-------` permissions on its log files.)
+Configure the CloudWatch agent to ingest both the beacon node and validator files.
+You can use my own agent config file for reference; it is in this repo at `./amazon-cloudwatch-agent-configs/bn-and-vc-same-instance.json`.

 [Install the CloudWatch agent](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/download-cloudwatch-agent-commandline.html), manually since we're not running Amazon Linux 2 or any OS listed: